ericnem/chagall/README.md

-# chagall
+# Chagall | Art Game

-Guess the year of the artwork
+Guess the year of thousands of artworks from the MET Museum's Database.
+Test your knowledge in 5 art periods spanning the ages.

 ## Project setup
 ```